 Tikun Workshops are $250 each for 30 or fewer students.
 Hosting a speaker is also $250.
 To request both and run a program for 90 mins, the program fee is $400.

+To book a Tikun Workshop for your group or class, please fill out the request form.
 We will do our best to offer a workshop on your selected date, but do not guarantee availability.
 Please note that we request a minimum of two weeks advance notice for booking a speaker.